Actindo-AG/Documentation/Tasks/UserInterface/01a_List.md

     Link to the task in the corresponding owner module or plugin.

 - *Done date*
-    Date and time when the task has been done.
+    Date and time when the task has been marked as done.

 - *Assignee*
     User to which the task is assigned.